-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Avg:

-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the Maximum Contaminant Level or possible) why total coliform bacteria have been found in our water system.

+MCL: MCLGs as feasible using the best available treatment technology.